 Round the World with WWOOF

 WWOOFing stands for World Wide Opportunities on Organic Farms.
 WWOOFing is a service that matches people looking for work on farms with farmers who are looking for labor.
 It’s more a loose affiliation of like-minded groups using the same name than one large international organization.
 In order to become a WWOOFer, you need to sign up for the national organization in the country you want.
-There is no international WWOOF membership, so you’ll have to buy a membership from each WWOOFing country’s organization.
+There is no international WWOOF membership, so you’ll have to buy a membership from each WWOOFing country’s organization (WWOOF is made up of almost a hundred organizations).
 Annual membership usually costs around $30 USD per country.
 You don’t need any previous experience in farming to do this, just a desire to work.

 Over our two-month stay, we spent zero on food and accommodation in a region of Italy where it otherwise costs backpackers at least 18 euros a night for a hostel and 15 euros a day for food.
 Over our two-month stay, that meant a total savings of at least two thousand euros.

 We had joined WWOOF Italia for a modest fee of 25 euros from a computer in our English dorm room.
 This is the way it works: visit the WWOOF website, click through to your destination country of choice, and go through their membership application.
-WWOOF is made up of almost a hundred organisations so there is no international membership.
 See here for a list of participating countries.

 Once you’ve filled out the online membership form and paid the fee, you’ll be sent a list of participating farms in your country of choice and can decide which ones to contact.